kikrishn/Blog/_posts/2021-03-09-sage-concave.md

     complicated.
 After all, it seems like there are [issues][4] with _much_ simpler expressions than this one.
 If anyone knows how to make this kind of direct query work, I would love to hear about it!

+[^2]:
+    Wow.
+I know I speak (and write) in run-on sentences, but this one's on another level.
+I feel like I need a swear jar but for commas.

 [1]: https://math.stackexchange.com/q/4055724/655547